merv1n34k/foamflow/README.md

 # Foamflow

-Foamflow is a simple pipeline manager to populate and orchistrate openfoam case files.
+Foamflow is a simple pipeline manager to populate and orchestrate openfoam case files.
 For it to work you only need to define case temple - `case.template`, actual pipeline - `do_*` in `flow` script and `Flowfile` for configurable values.